Intensive Outpatient Treatment Program

 - The role of time management and scheduling in recovery

 What is the average length of stay for intensive outpatient treatment?

 The average length of stay for an intensive outpatient program is 12-16 weeks.
-After this, the client will enter a maintenance phase, better known as outpatient treatment that can last for a few months.
+After this, the client will enter a maintenance phase, also known as outpatient treatment.

 Most PPO Policies Accepted